OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

     ...
     ```

-### Sideload the manifest
+### Start the dev server

-1. In your command prompt/shell, make sure you are in the root directory of your project (**[...]/My Office Add-in**), and enter `npm start`.
-This will start a web server at `https://localhost:3000` and open your default browser to that address.
+1. Open a command prompt in the root directory of your project (**[...]/My Office Add-in**) and run the following command to start the web server at `https://localhost:3000`.

+    ```bash
+    npm start
+    ```

+1. Open either Internet Explorer or Microsoft Edge and navigate to `https://localhost:3000`.
+If the page loads without any certificate errors, proceed to the next section in this article (**Try it out**).
+If your browser indicates that the site's certificate is not trusted, proceed to the following step.

 1. If your browser indicates that the site's certificate is not trusted, you will need to add the certificate as a trusted certificate.
 Outlook will not load add-ins if the site is not trusted.
 See [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md) for details.

     > [!NOTE]
     > Chrome (web browser) may continue to indicate the site's certificate is not trusted, even after you have completed the process described in [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).
-You can disregard this warning in Chrome and can verify that the certificate is trusted by navigating to `https://localhost:3000` in either Internet Explorer or Microsoft Edge.

-1. After your browser loads the add-in page without any certificate errors, follow the instructions in [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md) to sideload the **manifest.xml** file.
+Therefore, you should use either Internet Explorer or Microsoft Edge to verify that the certificate is trusted.

 ### Try it out

+1. Follow the instructions in [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md) to sideload the add-in in Outlook.

-1. Once you've sideloaded the manifest, select or open a message in Outlook.
+1. In Outlook, select or open a message.

 1. On the **Home** tab (**Message** tab if you opened the message in a new window), locate the add-in's **Display all properties** button.